-The Student Health Center is staffed with two registered nurses, a medical secretary/receptionist, a physician, as well as pharmacist.
+The Student Health Center is staffed with a medical secretary/receptionist, an LPN, and a board-certified family nurse practitioner.
+Mental Health professionals are also available.
 Further, the physician employs a nurse practitioner who assists with medical visits at the Student Health Center.
-Operation hours are Monday through Thursdays from 8:00am to 5:00pm; Fridays from 8:00am to 4:00pm.
+Operation hours are Monday through Wednesday from 8:00am to 6:00pm; Thursdays from 8:00am to 7:00pm; Fridays from 8:00am to 11A.
 The Student Health Center is closed on weekends and holidays.
-The physician is available in the Student Health Center six (6) hours a week.
 Students are encouraged to call the Student Health Center for physician availability as dates and times are subject to change due to urgent and emergent situations.
-The Health Center is located in the Student Health Center Building, and the staff can be contacted at 662-254-3331.
+The Health Center is located in the Student Health Center Building, and the staff can be contacted at 662-644-4865.